CabbieOO7’s Toyota Prius Hybrid Active Review

-Before driving the Toyota Prius, I was sceptical about the views and visibility but to my surprise the vehicle gives me a great view ahead and behind.
-The only complaint I have is the little bar going across the rear view window.
+Before driving the Toyota Prius, I was skeptical about the views and visibility but to my surprise, the vehicle gives me a great view ahead and behind.
+The only complaint I have is the little bar going across the rearview window.
 It doesn’t help when it rains and the PCO car has a sloped view.

 One of the great perks about this hybrid car is the boot space.
-It more than meets the needs for the private hire industry and you shouldn’t have any problems on those long airport jobs.
+It more than meets the needs of the private hire industry and you shouldn’t have any problems with those long airport jobs.

-You always want your riders to have a great experience and one thing that could improve is the head space in the rear seats.
-If you’re over 6 foot, you might find it a little cramped at the back, as the sloped roof reduces head space.
+You always want your riders to have a great experience and one thing that could improve is the headspace in the rear seats.
+If you’re over 6 feet, you might find it a little cramped at the back, as the sloped roof reduces headspace.
 Occasionally riders might hit their head against the car as they leave or enter.
 This is definitely something that can be improved upon, maybe for the next model.